Open-Source-Spatial-Clean-Cooking-Tool/OnStove-Nepal/README.md

 or you can download as a zip file from the GitHub repository.

 ### Installing ``OnStove`` with `conda`
 The easiest way of installing and using `OnStove` is through `conda`.
+The `OnStove` Nepal model, uses version `0.1.5` of the tool.
 After installing a distribution of `conda`, open an `Anaconda Prompt` or a `Command Prompt`, and run:
 ```
-> conda create -n onstove -c conda-forge onstove
+> conda create -n onstove -c conda-forge onstove==0.1.5
 ```
 After a few minutes, you will have a new conda environment called `onstove` with `OnStove` installed on it.
 To use it open an `Anaconda Prompt`, and activate the environment with:
 ```
 > conda activate onstove
 ```
-Now your environment `onstove` is available to use. **Note that you need to activate it always before conducting any analysis**.
+Now your environment `onstove` is available to use. **Note that you always need to activate the environment before conducting any analysis**.

 ## Running the analysis
 In the `Anaconda Prompt`, change your current directory to the path where you have the OnStove Nepal